Flight Logging

 Aircraft Time Tracking

-On paid plans, 5-by-5 manages your tach/Hobbs timeline automatically:
+On paid plans, 5-by-5 manages your timeline automatically:

-- Normal flight — tach-out (or Hobbs-out) pre-fills from the previous flight’s tach-in.
-You only need to enter the new tach-in.
+• Normal flight — the “out” reading (tach-out, Hobbs-out, or Airswitch-out) pre-fills from the previous flight’s “in” reading.
+You only need to enter the new “in” reading.

-- Inserting a flight between existing flights — a warning is shown that you’re inserting into the existing timeline.
-You enter the tach-in normally; when you save, the app asks whether you want to shift earlier flights back or later flights forward to maintain continuity.
+• Inserting a flight between existing flights — a warning is shown that you’re inserting into the existing timeline.
+You enter the “in” reading normally; when you save, the app asks whether you want to shift earlier flights back or later flights forward to maintain continuity.

-- Adding historical data before your starting tach — you enter the flight duration directly (in hours) and the app calculates the tach values automatically.
+• Adding historical data before your starting reading — you enter the flight duration directly (in hours) and the app calculates the “in” and “out” values automatically.

-On the free plan, you enter both tach-out and tach-in manually for every flight.
+On the free plan, you enter both “out” and “in” readings manually for every flight.

 Oil, Fuel, and Fuel Cost